MatGBust/degreeAuditParser/README.md

 # Degree Audit Parser
-We were unhappy with Ohio States degree audit format.
-It lacked specific course details, prerequisits for each course, and had disgusting UI.
-So, we created "Degree Audit Parser" as a modern and user friendly Degree Audit to help make OSU students lifes easier.
+We were dissatisfied with Ohio State's degree audit format.
+It lacked specific course details, prerequisites for each course, and had a poor user interface.
+To address this, we created the 'Degree Audit Parser,' a modern and user-friendly tool designed to make OSU students' lives easier.

-How It works
+<div><strong>How It Works</strong></div>
-We requests an .html version of the users degree audit.
-Then we parse the data into categories and subcategories of courses.
-This data is then uses Class Search API (classes.osu.edu) to find the course titles, course details, and course prerequisits.
+We request an .html version of the user's degree audit, then parse the data into categories and subcategories of courses.
+This data is then used with the Class Search API (classes.osu.edu) to retrieve course titles, details, and prerequisites.

 # Before: